sisinflab/elliot/docs/source/guide/config.rst

 Negative Sampling
 """"""""""""""""""""""""""""
-Elliot let us to set up a set of negative items using to evaluate
+Elliot let us to set up a set of negative items for each user, these items are useful to provide a negative sampling evaluation.
+It is possible to provide a file with these items or give to Elliot the possibility to generate a specific number of negative items for each user.

 .. code:: yaml